 - Recognition of your achievements or contributions to the field, such as awards or grants

 An advanced degree professional is one who has received an advanced degree or its foreign equivalent and is working in a field where at least a Bachelor’s degree is required.
 If you have a Bachelor’s degree and five years of experience in the field, you may also be considered an advanced degree professional.

-What are the Requirements for a National Interest Waiver?
+Requirements for a National Interest Waiver

 - Substantial Intrinsic Merit: You must show that you seek employment in an area of substantial intrinsic merit to the United States.
 You will need to submit documents demonstrating the importance of your proposed work in the U.S., such as a letter from your employer describing your work, published media discussing the company’s important work, or letters from experts in your field confirming the importance of your work.